 GEAR ITEM 3: TYVEK SHELTER

 Tyvek for shelter is essential.
-Reason why is if you are in a flood zone, your home might be destroyed.
+Reason why is if you are in a flood zone, your home might be destroyed and you may also require floodlights you can get if you click here.
 So if you find yourself without shelter, check out the piece on Tyvek shelters.
 They are lightweight, waterproof and durable.
 Tyvek is great for stuffing into your survival kit because it doesn’t take up that much room.
 Pack in some Paracord and you’ve got line to tie to trees.
 Tyvek on your hurricane supply list is a must have.

 GEAR ITEM 4: FROGGTOGGS